Muzietto/react-playground/from-zero-to-vertical/README.md

 # React Playground - from-zero-to-vertical

-## 00-wireframe
+## 01-useState

 ## Usage

 - npm install

-## Available task
+## Available tasks

 - `npm start`: will launch the app in hot reloading with webpack-dev-server
 - `npm run watch`: alternative to `npm start`, will watch for code changes and will build the app inside `/dist` folder.
 Useful if you want to serve it with your own web server.
 - `npm run build`: will create the build inside `/dist` folder.

-## Tasks
+## Activities

-Examine VerticalHrPage and:
+- add state variable isOpen to TopNavigation and apply it to menu popup

-- experiment with insertion of TopNavigation and Header (use classes instead of inline styles; add some properties like page title and user profiles)
+- add state variable chosen to Header and apply it to menu items (underline chosen icon)

-- implement the VerticalPageTemplate component and use it
+- center and adjust Header menu items